 \subsubsection{Results for different navigation behaviors}

-In a realistic scenario, not only the people walk at different velocities and maintain different distances but also react very differently to the presence of an autonomous mobile robot.
-Some people can treat the robot like another pedestrian while others can feel curiosity, mistrust or even show a harassing behavior.
-In most cases, these possible reactions are not taking into account while developing robotic navigation algorithms nor they are considered in the current pedestrian simulators.
+In a realistic scenario, not only do people walk at different velocities and maintain different distances, but they also react very differently to the presence of an autonomous mobile robot.
+Some people will treat the robot like another pedestrian while others might feel curiosity, mistrust or even show harassing behavior.
+In most cases, these possible reactions are neither taken into account while developing robotic navigation algorithms nor are they considered in the current pedestrian simulators.

 We evaluate here the results obtained according to the different behaviors of the three human agents in the \texttt{Combined} scenario.
 Table \ref{tab:combined} shows the results of the three planners for some interesting metrics related to the human behavior.
-For the three planners some general conclusions can be extracted: in the case of the "regular" human, we obtain the expected metrics as above.
-However, as we observe, the "curious" and "threatening" behaviors provoke totally different metrics since they abandon their regular navigation to approach the robot for a while.
-We also see the differences between the "curious" person and the "threatening" person.
-This latter is more intrusive since the human agent tries to block the robot path and moves very close to the robot.
+For the three planners some general conclusions can be extracted: in the case of the ``regular'' human, we obtain the expected metrics as above.
+However, as we observe, the ``curious'' and ``threatening'' agents provoke totally different metrics since they abandon their regular navigation to approach the robot for a while.
+We also see the differences between a ``curious'' person and a ``threatening'' person.
+The latter is more intrusive, since the human agent tries to block the robot path and moves very close to the robot.
 In that situation, the \textit{SFW} planner prefers the robot to spend more time almost fully stopped than the other planners to prevent disturbances and possible collisions.
 The robot navigation algorithms must be very careful since the risk of collision is high.

 These results emphasize the complexity of performing robotic navigation experiments in real and uncontrolled scenarios.
-Also computing significant metrics without considering the different reactions of the pedestrians can lead to wrong or unclear results. \textit{HuNavSim} can help to develop and to benchmark navigation algorithms that considers these possible reactions.
+Additionally, computing significant metrics without considering the different reactions of the pedestrians can lead to wrong or unclear results. \textit{HuNavSim} can help to develop and to benchmark navigation algorithms that consider these possible reactions.